Skip to main content

 HSP Fact Sheet

-Energy Credits This technical brief provides additional energy efficiency measures that go beyond the current prescriptive commercial energy codes.
+Energy Credits This technical brief provides additional efficiency measures that go beyond the current prescriptive commercial energy codes.
 It demonstrates relative savings for multiple measures and shows a base savings package by building type and climate zone that is cost effective for building owners and tenants.
 Energy Credits Tech Brief

 Energy Credits Application Guide: ASHRAE Standard 90.1-2022